Zudoku

 kraft cloud deploy -p 3306:3306/tls -M 1024 .

-In this case, the instance name is mariadb-w2g2z; it is different for each run.
+In this case, the instance name is mariadb-w2g2z which is different for each run.

 To test the deployment, first forward the port with the kraft cloud tunnel command.